 What Is Alcohol Poisoning?

-Alcohol poisoning occurs when the amount of alcohol in the bloodstream is so high that it interferes with the brain’s ability to control basic functions of life support.
-Alcohol affects GABA receptors in the brain and slows down the neurological system’s normal function.
+Alcohol poisoning1 occurs when the amount of alcohol in the bloodstream is so high that it interferes with the brain’s ability to control basic functions of life support.
+Alcohol affects GABA receptors3 in the brain and slows down the neurological system’s normal function.
 This can create a “buzzed” feeling in low doses, but in high doses, it can be fatal.

 People who used to drink heavily but stopped are particularly at risk for alcohol poisoning if they begin drinking again.
 Because they will no longer have a high tolerance for alcohol, drinking the same amount they did before getting sober can easily lead to an overdose.

 If you or someone around you is drinking heavy amounts of alcohol, it is important to be able to quickly recognize the signs of alcohol poisoning.
 The symptoms of alcohol poisoning5 include: